MrSanad26/ImageProcessor/README.md

 reset button icon
-you we find the icon in linkfirst one on the left, color white size 50x50: https://icons8.com/icons/set/reset
+you we find the icon in link first one on the left, color white size 50x50: https://icons8.com/icons/set/reset

 save button icon
-you we find the icon in linkfirst one on the left, color white size 50x50: https://icons8.com/icons/set/save
+you we find the icon in link first one on the left, color white size 50x50: https://icons8.com/icons/set/save

 show ressult button icon
-you we find the icon in linkfirst one on the left, color white size 50x50: https://icons8.com/icons/set/show-result
+you we find the icon in link first one on the left, color white size 50x50: https://icons8.com/icons/set/show-result